Nursing a toddler and discovering that a new baby is on the way can be intensely questioning for some mothers.

 What Is Tandem Breastfeeding?

-Tandem breastfeeding is the nursing of more than one child – two or more children of different ages simultaneously.
-This usually takes place when you’re nursing an older baby, and then another baby – a newborn – comes into the picture.
+This usually occurs when you’re nursing an older baby, and then another baby – a newborn – comes into the picture.

 Tandem Breastfeeding vs. Breastfeeding Twins